 There were a number of trails around the park, all with different lengths and difficulties.
 But after being told the best chance of seeing wildlife was in and around the parks HQ itself, along with the boardwalks and short trails nearby (Telok Delima and Telok Paku) we spent most of our time prowling those areas.
 We did hike the quick Sapi trail up to the viewpoint for lovely views over Assam beach in the middle of the day.
 Although it was the hottest time of day, the hike was short and we were rewarded with beautiful views.

-After our hike, we went back to check if either of the two Green Pit Vipers had moved position, so we could take even more photo’s!
-Unsurprising these nocturnal snakes had barely moved as they remain motionless for long periods of time during the day unless disturbed.
+After our hike, we went back to check on the two Green Pit Vipers.
+Just in case they either of them had moved position, so we could take even more photo’s!
+Unsurprisingly these nocturnal snakes had barely moved as they remain motionless for long periods of time during the day unless disturbed.

-The golden hour evening light on the beach made it a great spot to come and watch the Bearded Pigs foraging in the sand, along with some Proboscis Monkeys feeding in the nearby trees.
+The golden hour evening light on the beach made it a great spot to come and watch the Bearded Pigs foraging in the sand.
+As well as some Proboscis Monkeys feeding in the nearby trees.

 But our undoubted high point was seeing a kite-shaped Sunda Colugo (commonly known as a Sunda Flying Lemur) glide through the night sky to a neighbouring tree.
-We actually saw three of these during the walk, but their constant movement and positions high in the trees, coupled with our basic night photography skills meant getting a good photo of them was a frustrating task.
-But don’t be fooled by its misleading common name, it’s certainly not related to the Lemurs we met in Madagascar, nor can it fly, but rather glides from tree to tree.
+We actually saw three of these during the walk.
+But, their constant movement and positions high in the trees, coupled with our basic night photography skills meant getting a good photo of them was a frustrating task.
+Don’t be fooled by their misleading common name, it’s certainly not related to the Lemurs we met in Madagascar, nor can it fly, but rather glides from tree to tree.

-We were so glad we paid the relatively small amount extra to do a private night walk, as seeing the large numbers on the nightly group walk reminded us of the frustrations we had doing the same in Kirindy, Madagascar.
+We were so glad we paid the relatively small amount extra to do a private night walk.
+Seeing the large numbers on the nightly group walk reminded us of the frustrations we had doing the same in Kirindy Forest –Madagascar.

-We had planned an early start the following morning for our final hours in Bako but woke to heavy rain, which lasted until mid-morning.
-Unsurprisingly the wildlife proved pretty sparse for the remainder of the overcast day, a brief visit from the Silvered-Leaf Monkeys and then some Bearded Pigs on the beach and a Common Water Monitor Lizards was all we really saw.
+We had planned an early start for our final hours in Bako but woke to heavy rain which lasted until mid-morning.
+Unsurprisingly the wildlife proved pretty sparse for the remainder of the overcast day.
+A brief visit from the Silvered-Leaf Monkeys, some Bearded Pigs on the beach and a Common Water Monitor Lizards was all we really saw.

 Although a disappointing way to finish our time in Bako, we couldn’t really complain, given what we saw in the two days previous.
-After having an amazing time, we caught the last boat out of Bako at 3 pm, before taking the bus from the jetty to our hotel in Kuching.
+After an amazing few days, we caught the last boat out of Bako at 3 pm.
+Then from the ferry terminal we took the bus to our hotel in Kuching.
 We spent the few hours we had in Kuching exploring the riverside, where we found even more wildlife… haha.

 From the Darul Hana Bridge, we enjoyed a stunning sunset over the Sungai Sarawak River.
 A really nice way to finish off our time in Sarawak before starting the next part of our Borneo adventure along the Kinabatangan River.